shawnbarton/support-stories/Case 0001 - SuperMicro X10DRU-i+ and AOC-SLG3-2M2 Compatibility.md

 You can either roll your own BIOS modification, as described below, or use my modified file.

-**This modified BIOS file is provided solely as a convinience for you.
+**This modified BIOS file is provided solely as a convenience for you.
 I will provide no warranty for it or any resulting issues.
 You are choosing to use this file entirely AT YOUR OWN RISK.**

 ### Steps: